-The UNM Department of Anthropology celebrates Hispanic Heritage Month, September 15 through October 15, 2022.
+UNM, a Hispanic serving institution, celebrates National Hispanic Heritage Month, September 15 through October 15, 2023.
 The red links below will take you to more information.
-Scroll down to read about UNM Hispanic organizations, Hispanic Heritage Month history, Hispanic scholars, events, research, news and Hispanic organizations.
+Scroll down to read about UNM Hispanic organizations, events, scholars, the history of Hispanic Heritage Month, research, news and organizations.

 "El Centro de la Raza was created as a result of the Chicano movement of the 1960’s.
 El Centro was created by and for students under the umbrella of Chicano Studies to ensure that the university adequately addressed the needs of the largest and fastest growing ethnic population at the University of New Mexico.
 El Centro received its first special project state funding in 1994, the same year that Governor Bruce King proclaimed that September 16 and 17, 1994 represented the “Hispanic Student Service Days.”
 In 1995, Raza students at UNM organized to change the name from Hispanic Student Services to El Centro de la Raza to represent the intent by which El Centro had been created in the first place.
 The intent for El Centro was to serve the Chicano/Mexicano student population which had suffered the greatest challenges in coping with the social and cultural capital needed to navigate and succeed in higher education.
 In 2006, House Bill 2 and House Bill 799 of the New Mexico state legislature provided the following statute, “El Centro de la Raza shall provide training, technical assistance, research assistance, student academic support in the form of instruction and tutoring and information dissemination for Hispanic student recruitment and retention.”
 Learn more